gatsbyjs/gatsby-source-wordpress-experimental/docs/migrating-from-other-wp-source-plugins.md

 ### `gatsby-source-graphql` and inline fragments

-Any inline fragments will need to be updated as the names of types have changed.
+Any inline fragments will need to be updated since type names have changed.
 Use Gatsby's [Graphiql](https://www.gatsbyjs.org/docs/running-queries-with-graphiql/) at `http://localhost:8000/___graphiql` with `gatsby develop` running to determine how your inline fragment typenames should be modified.